devunderslash/mac-setup-stripped/README.md

   2. Visual Studio Code may also need a font update via preferences:
     - Preferences > Editor > Font Size:  `"terminal.integrated.lineHeight": 1.3`
     - Preferences > Editor > Font Family: `"terminal.integrated.fontFamily": "MesloLGS NF"`
+  3. For iTerm2, you may need to install a font via running `p10k configure` and then restart iTerm2.

 ## Testing the Playbook